Gangs complicate Haiti effort to recover from assassination

 Officials say they have been trying to boost the budget and manpower of a police force that now has about 9,000 operational officers for a country of more than 11 million people.
 Experts say it needs at least 30,000 officers to maintain control.

-The government also is trying to figure out where to put those who have fled their homes due to violence, such as 43-year-old Marjorie Benoit, her husband and their three children.
+The government also is trying to figure out where to put people who have fled their homes due to violence, such as 43-year-old Marjorie Benoit, her husband and their three children.

 Benoit, who lost an arm in the earthquake, said they fled as gunfire crackled around their neighborhood.
 She now also has lost her home and all their belongings.